Kazakhstan Says 32 Killed In ArcelorMittal Mine Fire - UrduPoint

 "

-No cause of the accident had been announced, with Tokayev saying an investigative commission would be set up.

-The fire was Kazakhstan's worst mining accident since 2006, when 41 miners died at an ArcelorMittal site, and came two months after five miners were killed in a blast this summer.
+The fire was Kazakhstan's worst mining accident since 2006 when 41 miners died at an ArcelorMittal site.

 There have been five other deadly accidents at ArcelorMittal in Kazakhstan since November last year, resulting in a total of 12 deaths.

-Ambulances and police entered the mine compound on Saturday, an AFP reporter saw.
+Ambulances and police entered the mine compound on Saturday, on whose facade hangs a portrait of Lenin, an AFP reporter saw.

 ArcelorMittal promised compensation and said it would cooperate with authorities.